lart-bangor/research-assistant/docs/source/index.rst

 .. rubric:: Features

-* **Fieldwork-ready** --- use the included versions of the LSBQe, AToL, AGT, or make your own.
+* **Fieldwork-ready** --- use the included versions of the LSBQe, AToL, MGT, and digital informed consent forms, or make your own versions.

 * **Reproducible** --- make your research reproducible by simply sharing version information.